Moderna starts dosing patients in mid-stage coronavirus vaccine study

 May 29 (Reuters) - Moderna Inc MRNA.O said on Friday it had started dosing patients in a mid-stage study with its experimental coronavirus vaccine and eventually plans to enroll 600 patients for the trial.

-There are currently no approved treatments or vaccines to treat COVID-19, the respiratory disease caused by the new coronavirus, and experts predict a safe and effective vaccine could take 12 to 18 months from the start of development.
+There are currently about 10 coronavirus vaccines being tested in humans and experts have predicted that a safe and effective vaccine could take 12 to 18 months from the start of development.

+Earlier this month, Moderna had released early-stage data that showed the vaccine, mRNA-1273, was safe and produced protective antibodies in a small group of healthy volunteers.

+The drug developer also reiterated its plans to begin late-stage trials in July.

 (Reporting by Manas Mishra in Bengaluru; Editing by Amy Caren Daniel)